sridharsabarish/yocto/Exercises/exercise4-ExploringMetadata.md

     </details>

-1. There is a mystery recipe `xyz.bb` that has been created and this recipe is somehwere on the outer directory, can you find this recipe and do a `cat` on this recipe. #todo:Create this recipe.
+1. There is a mystery recipe `xyz.bb` that has been created and this recipe is somehwere on the outer directory, can you find this recipe and do a `cat` on this recipe.

-1. This recipe performs certain tasks, can you find the task which uses a bitbake log called BB_FATAL?
+1. This recipe performs certain tasks, can you find the task which uses a bitbake log called bbfatal?

-1. Since the situation is not Fatal, change the warning type of this task to BB_ERROR and updated the error message to `Not so fatal anymore`.
+1. Since the situation is not Fatal, change the warning type of this task to bberror and updated the error message to `Not so fatal anymore`.

 1. One of the other task is trying to `create a folder` can you identify which command it is?